 Goods and Services

 Families of military members have access to the base commissaries and exchange stores.
 A military ID will gain family members access to these military stores which offer discounts on groceries and other household goods.
-Military families also have access to MWR activities, including libraries, bowling alleys, movie theaters and other recreation facilities.
+Military families also have access to Morale, Welfare, and Recreation (MWR) activities, including libraries, bowling alleys, movie theaters and other recreation facilities.
 These facilities offer free and reduced price activities for military members and their families.

 Through the Military Spouse and Family Educational Assistance Programs, military family members receive educational and job support.
 Military spouses may receive up to $4,000 to help with training or cover the costs of a degree program related to a portable career field.
 In addition, military members have the option to transfer their Post 9/11 GI Bill® benefits to their spouses or dependents.